wpcwzy/Raspberry-Calculate/README.md

 2.Use absolute.py to Calculate the absolute you want.

-3.Use nameIt.py to have first name and last name
+3.Use nameIt.py to have first name and last name and what did it dropped.